Vinyl (Dramarama album)

 Vinyl is the fourth album by alternative rock group Dramarama, released in 1991.
-It is a celebration of classic rock with Mick Taylor, formerly of The Rolling Stones, playing guitar on all tracks, including a Rolling Stones song.
+It is a celebration of classic rock, with Mick Taylor, formerly of the Rolling Stones, playing guitar on all tracks.

 Critical reception

 Alternative Rock wrote that the sound of the album was "steeped in the Southern rock tradition of R&B riffery, bluesy guitar leads, and a whiff of C&W."